indiana-university/rivet-docs/content/components/information/integrating.md

 {{< /example >}}

 ### Dismissible alert
-In some cases, it's a better user experience to allow the user to dismiss the alert message.
+In some cases, it’s a better user experience to allow the user to dismiss the alert message.
 We can add a close button to remove it from the DOM.

 {{< example lang="html" >}}<div class="rvt-alert rvt-alert--success rvt-m-bottom-md m-top-sm" role="alertdialog" aria-labelledby="success-alert-title">
 <h1 class="rvt-alert__title" id="success-alert-title">Thank you!</h1>